 Students attending the meeting said they fervently supported Mansfield's right to speech, but felt that a clear response was necessary.

-BGLSA Co-chair Robert E. Giannino '95 cited the speech issue: "Voltaire or Moliere once said, `I may not agree with what you said, but I will defend your your right to say it until my death.'"
+BGLSA Co-chair Robert E. Giannino '95 cited the speech issue: "Voltaire or Moliere once said, `I may not agree with what you said, but I will defend your

 The group chose the Widener protest from anumber of suggestions, including a candlelightvigil or a campus-wide march.